zfergus/java-music-player/README.md

 		Also, (file name) does not include the file extension, it is just the base name, and the first two lines are devoted to the exiting option where the second line MUST be the word "exit", with out quotes.
 ALL lines end with a newline EXCEPT for the last one.
+	- *.sl2 - Songlist 2.0, a standard songlist file that has been extended to include separate filename for the music and artwork as well as a album title.
+This is the new standard songlist that AMP currently uses.
+The format is as follows:
+			Exiting\n
+			exit\n
+			exit\n
+			exit\n
+			(title of song 1)\n
+			(music file name 1)\n
+			(artwork file name 1)\n
+			(album name 1)\n
+			(title of song 2)\n
+			(music file name 2)\n
+			(artwork file name 2)\n
+			(album name 2)\n
+			.
+			.
+			.
+			(title of song n)\n
+			(music file name n)
+			(artwork file name n)\n
+			(album name n)\n
 	- default.songlist - Songlist file containing every file available.
 It is recommended that if any new songs/artwork is added to the mus/art folders then add them to default.songlist as well.
+	- default.sl2 - Songlist 2.0 file containing every file available.
+It is
+		recommended that if any new songs/artwork is added to the mus/art folders then add them to default.sl2 as well.
 	- *.play - Play-list files that are read by the Anime Music Player to play from a file.
 Must be in the format "#(white space)#(white space)#(white space)#(white space)...0", where # is a number corresponding to the song selection, and (white space) is either a space, tab, or new line.
 (NOTE:
 		ALLWAYS end a .play file with a 0 to exit, unpredictable behaviour otherwise.)

 	- PlayMusic.java - Controls the music player getting the users input and processing them.
 Determines what music to play and what are work to